-Botox takes up to two weeks to get the full result as this is how long it takes for the muscle to fully respond an stop moving.
+Botox and Dysport can take up to two weeks to get the full result as this is how long it takes for the muscle to fully respond and stop moving.
 BUT some of my clients see results in as little as three days!
 Especially if they don’t leave it too long between their treatments.
 I usually recommend keeping your treatments 3-4 months apart to keep improving results and keep your skin smooth.

 5. No exercise after treatments…

 Pretty please!
-Exercising after getting Botox is a big no-no. This is because exercise will increase heat and blood flow within the face, increasing the possibility of your precious Botox migrating to a different muscle.
+Exercising after getting Botox or Dysport is a big no-no. This is because exercise will increase heat and blood flow within the face, increasing the possibility of your precious neuromodulator migrating to a different muscle.
 We all know this is not a good thing.
 Click here to get the infographic aftercare sheet on the rest of the post-Botox no-no’s.

 6. Your wrinkles won’t get worse if you were to stop

 Another top-5 question by my lovely clients, “Will my wrinkles get worse if I stop getting Botox?”
 Nope!
 Botox and Dysport only stop muscles from moving for 3-4 months on average.
 This gives the skin time to smooth out.
 If you stop getting neuromodulators or miss a treatment, your muscles will start moving again and the lines may start to reappear.
 It may seem that your lines are more pronounced, but this is an illusion as you’ve been used to having smooth, wrinkle-free skin.
 The long-term benefits of keeping up with treatments are that you continue preventing your old lines from returning.
 This allows your skin continue to smooth out your wrinkles and when paired with some good skin-strengthening treatments and products, you can give your skin some serious long-term improvement.